Roberto Lückert León: Bishop and Archbishop of Coro

-Pope Francis accepted Lückert's resignation on 25 October 2016 and named Mariano José Parra Sandoval to succeed him.
-October 2016.
+Pope Francis accepted Lückert's resignation on 25 October 2016 and named Mariano José Parra Sandoval to succeed him in October 2016.

 Communication and media

 Lückert was known as a "born communicator".
 He was president of the episcopate's media commission, and of the communication department of the Episcopal Conference of Latin America (Celam).

 Lückert was not one to keep quiet when he saw injustice or other wrongdoing in his country.
 He had several verbal clashes with the late president Hugo Chávez when Lückert was first vice-president of the Episcopate from 2006 to 2009.

 In August 2015, when Lückert was Archbishop of Coro, he denounced what he saw as Venezuela's conversion into a "communist country" as a result of Hugo Chávez's and Nicolás Maduro's persistence in "wanting to copy the Cuban model and that has led to a deep economic crisis."
 In November 2017, Lückert raised concerns that the new Law against Hatred was in fact an attempt by the government to muzzle the country's opposition.
 In January 2019, Lückert was stern in his remarks about the detention of some 80 minors by Maduro's régime, rejecting the action with the force that he felt it deserved.

 At the time of Lückert's death, Corina Yoris hailed the archbishop as a strong defender of Venezuelans' human rights.